-As we get older, changes to our bodies mean that cold weather and winter bugs affect us more than they used to.
+Changes to our bodies as we get older mean that cold weather and winter bugs affect us more than they used to.

 What you can do

-Get your free flu jab – even if you're fighting fit
+Get your winter vaccinations – even if you're fighting fit

 Make sure your home is warm enough